phishingclub/phishingclub/README.md

 - **Included Templates** - Comes with example templates covering common phishing scenarios that you can import and customize

 ## Development Setup

-This repository contains the core Phishing Club platform.

 ### Prerequisites